-- h) On schemes of 10 (net) or more homes, financial contributions to fund affordable housing provision on an alternative site will only be appropriate in exceptional circumstances (e.g. provision of the land required and management arrangements proposed by a Registered Provider). - i) For schemes of 9 or fewer (net) homes, equivalent financial contributions to j) The affordable housing contribution will be based on the equivalent cost of delivering affordable housing on-site (including land acquisition costs).
+On schemes of 10 (net) or more homes, financial contributions to fund affordable housing provision on an alternative site will only be appropriate in exceptional circumstances (e.g. provision of the land required and management arrangements proposed by a Registered Provider).

+For schemes of 9 or fewer (net) homes, equivalent financial contributions to fund affordable housing provision on an alternative site are acceptable.

+The affordable housing contribution will be based on the equivalent cost of delivering affordable housing on-site (including land acquisition costs).
 The sum may vary depending on site circumstances and viability.